University of South Dakota National Music Museum

 The World's Only Corn Palace

-Established in 1892, the Corn Palace was used to demonstrate that South Dakota had a viable climate for agriculture.
-However, the World's Only Corn Palace also attracts 500,000 tourists each year to view the one-of-a-kind corn murals.
+Established in 1892, the Corn Palace was initially used to demonstrate that South Dakota had a viable climate for agriculture.
+However, the World's Only Corn Palace now also attracts 500,000 tourists each year to view these one-of-a-kind corn murals.
 Each year there is a new design and theme, featuring naturally-colored grains and grasses.

 - Address: 604 N Main Street, Mitchell, SD 57301